 Arno’s Engram keyboard layout

-Engram is a key layout optimized for comfortable and efficient touch typing in English created by Arno Klein, with open source code to create other optimized key layouts.
-Soon you will be able to install the Engram layout on Windows, macOS, and Linux or try it out online – currently a pull request is under review by the Keyman community.
-An article is under review (see the preprint for an earlier description and preliminary layout).
+Engram v2.0 (“Engram”) is a key layout optimized for comfortable and efficient touch typing in English created by Arno Klein, with open source code to create other optimized key layouts.
+You can install the Engram v2.0 layout on Windows, macOS, and Linux or try it out online.
+An article is under review (see the preprint for an earlier (and superceded) version (v1.3) with description).

 Standard diagonal keyboard (default and Shift-key layers)